georgiagrayland/Tennis-Legend/README.md

 # Testing

 * I tested that this page works in the different browsers: Chrome, Firefox, and Safari.
-* The Index, Event Details, and Sign Up pages are responsive, with the style being similar on varying screen sizes.
+* The Index, Events, and Sign Up pages are responsive, with the style being similar on varying screen sizes.
 Shown in the image below. —> (Image)
 * The Who’s Playing page is responsive, with the layout changing more significantly on different screen sizes due to the layout of the content.
 See below; —> (image)
 * I confirmed that the navigation bar and header text are all readable and easy to understand.
 * I have confirmed that the form entries work: the name fields accept text and the email field will only accept an email address, and the submit button works and is clear and easy to understand.